When Your Friends Do Not Understand Your Mental Health Issues

 By: Stanley Popovich

-Do you struggle with your mental health and have a difficult time in getting the people you know to be more understanding?
+Do you struggle with your mental health and have a difficult time in getting the people you know to be understanding?

 In some cases, your colleagues might give you a hard time regarding your anxieties and depression.

-7. Join a local mental health support group: There are many mental health awareness support groups in your area.
+8. Join a mental health support group: There are many mental health awareness support groups in your area.
 Many hospitals, churches, and counselors in your area will be able to provide you with a list of these organizations.
 These groups will be aware of your situation and can give you additional advice regarding your problems.

 Like What You Read?